 Kindy Dance Time takes great pride in our carefully selected teachers, who are not only highly experienced, but also possess a more important quality – the unconditional love of children.
 Our teachers regularly attend Professional Development workshops in the areas of Creative Dance, Music, Drama, Teaching Methodology and Early Childhood Development to update their knowledge and to provide the best tuition for your child.

 Lara began her dance training with her mother, Terri Charlesworth OAM, CitWA, and from a young age she travelled extensively studying at many major dance institutions throughout the world.
 In 1981 Lara successfully auditioned for the Victorian College of the Arts, where she trained for two years.
-Later at age 15 she was accepted into the Australian Ballet School where she once again trained under Terri.
+Later at age 15 she was accepted into the Australian Ballet School, where she once again trained under Terri.
 In 1985 she was awarded a scholarship to attend L’Academie de Danse Classique Princesse Grace in Monte Carlo, studying under Marika Besobrasova and many other world-renowned dance teachers.

 [Read more]

-Lauren Kelly – Teacher
+Lauren Kelly

 Lauren’s love of Dance began when she was just six years old, training under Brian Hewitt ARAD, M.B.B.O., Adv.
 Dip PDTC, before continuing her ballet studies with Kim Baker at the Terri Charlesworth School of Ballet.
-Her exceptional talent was recognised early, and at just 12, she was accepted into the elite full-time programme at the Graduate College of Dance at Swanbourne SHS.
+Her exceptional talent was recognised early, and at just 12, she was accepted into the elite full-time program at the Graduate College of Dance at Swanbourne SHS.

 Under the direction of Terri Charlesworth OAM CitWA, Lauren trained intensively in Classical Ballet, Character, Contemporary and a wide range of dance theory subjects.
 She was taught by some of Australia’s most respected educators – including Lara Gandini, Beth James, Joan Pope OAM, and Luba Nikonorenko of the Vaganova Ballet in Russia – all of whom helped shape her rich foundation in the art form.